aloysius-pgast/crypto-exchanges-gateway/README.md

 Probably not ;) Anyway, you will now be able to define this kind of custom alerts.
 See [documentation in _doc_ directory](doc/tickerMonitor/index.adoc)

-It comes with built-in for [PushOver](https://pushover.net/) but any other notification system can be easily implemented since all alerts are emitted over a websocket endpoint
+It comes with built-in support for [PushOver](https://pushover.net/) but any other notification system can be easily implemented (through third party applications) since all alert changes are emitted over a websocket endpoint (see [documentation in _doc_ directory](doc/ws/notifications.adoc#tickermonitor-notifications))

 ## Limitations